RioPhillips/7T_BIDS_Organiser/README.md

 ## Session Support

 `--session` is optional.
-Omit it for single-session studies.
+Omit it for single-session studies or to do the conversion for all session present in sourcedata/.

 **With session:** `src2rawdata --subject S01 --session MR1`
 ```